 Today, I played in another SCGA event.
 This one was at Vista Valley Country Club, which most people don’t know much about.
 It’s kind of obscurely located geographically and it’s not one of the big name clubs in San Diego County, but I sure enjoyed the experience there.

 The price was a reasonable $60 for this outing.
 My group teed off around noon and the pace was decent at around 4:20.
-The weather was excellent and there are some great viewpoints on this course, which features some cool changes in elevation.
+The weather was excellent and there are some great vista points on this course, which features some cool changes in elevation.

 Vista Valley was designed by Ted Robinson, Sr., and as an older course that has undoubtedly been modified and modernized over the years, it does have some quirks.
 It’s definitely one of those courses you need to play a number of times to really figure out certain holes.
 As a group of first-time players, it was an adventure at times.

 Vista Valley is kind of a tale of two nines.
 Both sides of the course are demanding and fun, but there is definitely a different vibe from one nine to the next.
 The front nine is tighter through a more wooded area down in a canyon.
 The back nine is more of a “canyon” style course playing along the hillsides and atop some of the ridges, while also dipping down into the valley a few times, too.
 Both nines are pretty hilly, flat lies are very rare and just about every hole makes you work for a good score.

 Overall, the setting is very pretty and secluded.
 A big hillside protects the south side of the property while any of the homes in this community are bunched on the north side of the course and really don’t come into play much at all.
 There are a couple holes on the back nine that run close to the main road through that area (Gopher Canyon Road), so that’s just a minor nuisance.